 Green Thumbs Up/Green Thumbs Down

 Every week on my radio program GardenLine I rant and rave about garden practices and products.
-This program is a selection of the most seasonally relevant thumbs up and thumbs down.
+This program is a selection of the most seasonally relevant thumbs up and thumbs down and is presented without slides.

 My Little Corner of the World